mapcir/mapcir-api/docs/distancematrix.md

   The language in which to return results.

   * See the [list of supported languages](./language.md).
-Google often updates the supported languages, so this list may not be exhaustive.
+Mapcir often updates the supported languages, so this list may not be exhaustive.

   * If **language** is not supplied, the API attempts to use the preferred language as specified in the **Accept-Language** header.